 The Game Boy's physical controls include aD-pad (directional pad), fouraction buttons (labeled 'A', 'B', 'SELECT', 'START'), a sliding power switch with a cartridge lock to prevent accidental removal, along withvolume andcontrast dials on either side of the device.[32]

-A major revision to the Game Boy came in 1996 with the introduction of the Game Boy Pocket, a slimmed-down unit that required just two smallerAAA batteries, albeit at the expense of providing just 10 hours of gameplay.[42]
-The other major change was that the screen was changed to a much-improvedfilm compensated super-twisted nematic (FSTN) LCD.
-The screen's visibility and pixel response-time had been improved, mostly eliminatingghosting.[43]
-Additionally, the film compensation layer produced a true black-and-white display, rather than the green hues of the original Game Boy.[44]
+A major revision to the Game Boy came in 1996 with the introduction of the Game Boy Pocket, a slimmed-down unit that required just two smallerAAA batteries, albeit at the expense of providing just 10 hours of gameplay.[41]
+The other major change was that the screen was changed to a much-improvedfilm compensated super-twisted nematic (FSTN) LCD with a larger viewable area.
+The screen's visibility and pixel response-time had been improved, mostly eliminatingghosting.[42]
+Additionally, the film compensation layer produced a true black-and-white display, rather than the green hues of the original Game Boy.[43]
 The Pocket also has a smallerGame Link Cable port, which requires an adapter to link with the original Game Boy.
-This smaller port design would be used on all subsequent Game Boy models.[45]
-Internally, the Game Boy Pocket had a new SoC, the Nintendo CPU MGB, an improved version of the DMG-CPU.
-A major change was that the device's 8 KB of Video RAM was moved from the motherboard to the SoC for faster access.[46][47]
+This smaller port design would be used on all subsequent Game Boy models.[44]
+Internally, the Game Boy Pocket had a new SoC, the CPU MGB, which moved the Video RAM from the motherboard to the SoC.[45][46]

-The initial version came only in silver and did not have a power LED, which also served as a battery strength indicator for the device.
-A revision in early 1997 added a power LED, different case colors (red, green, yellow, black, gold metal, clear, and blue) and dropped the price toUS$54.95 (equivalent to $108 in 2024).[51]
-By mid-1998, just months before the Game Boy Color went on sale, the price had fallen toUS$49.95 (equivalent to $96 in 2024).[52]
+In early 1997, a revision was released featuring the return of the power LED, a broader range of case colors (red, green, yellow, black, gold metal, clear, and blue, in addition to the launch silver), and a price drop toUS$54.95 (equivalent to $108 in 2024).[50]
+By mid-1998, just before the launch of the Game Boy Color, the price had dropped further toUS$49.95 (equivalent to $96 in 2024).[52]

 More than 1,000 games were released for the Game Boy, excluding cancelled and unlicensed games.[57]
 Additionally, more than 300 games developed for the Game Boy Color werebackward compatible with the monochrome Game Boy models.[58][59]